 Violetta is another newie worth mentioning.
 A beautiful oval purple plum with a succulent golden flesh, it’s one to consider.
 It fruits quite early, from late July and is super-hardy.

-PATIO AND DWARF CHERRY TREES
+PATIO DWARF CHERRY TREES

 There is a fine range of self fertile near-black to dark red super sweet dessert Cherries.
 Sunburst, Summer Sun, Celeste and the older Stella all fit the bill admirably.
 You might want to consider a cooking Cherry ‘Morello’ – this is a hardy doer & one of the few fruit trees that can take some shade or a cooler position so well worth considering.